 The Simplified Employee Pension Plan (“SEP”) IRA and the 401k Profit Sharing Plan (401k PS) are two of the most common retirement plans for successful self-employed individuals and owner/spouse businesses, since they offer high contribution limits and flexible annual contributions.
 But which is right for your client — the SEP or 401k PS?
 That depends on how much they want to shelter for retirement each year.

 In a nutshell: the 401k PS allows greater retirement contributions, but it usually involves greater administrative responsibilities and higher fees than a SEP IRA.
 The SEP is easier to set up and more flexible.

 The SEP is a great choice for self-employed people or owner/spouse businesses who want to contribute up to 25% of their W-2 earnings or 20% of net income up to the contribution limit.
 If that is sufficient, then the SEP will be the easier choice.

-A 401k PS plan offers four primary advantages over the SEP IRA:
+A 401k PS plan offers five primary advantages over the SEP IRA: